MohamedMorabet/MohamedMorabet/README.md

 Hey there 👋
 I’m **Mohamed**, a 22-year-old software engineer and full-stack developer currently studying at **42 School (1337)** in Tétouan, Morocco.

-I thrive at the intersection of **low-level engineering** (C, system design) and **modern web development** (React, Node.js, Laravel).
-My approach is simple — write clean code, build scalable systems, and never stop learning.

-🧩 I’m constantly experimenting with new technologies, contributing to open-source, and refining my craft through real-world projects and collaborative environments.
+My journey blends **low-level systems programming** (C, memory management, data structures) with **modern web technologies** (React, Node.js, Laravel).
+I love transforming complex problems into clean, efficient solutions that make technology feel effortless.

+I believe that strong engineering is a craft — one that lives at the crossroads of logic, creativity, and continuous learning.

 ---